Key Points:

 Types of Dog Play Behavior

-Understanding the different types of play behavior is key to interpreting what your dog is trying to communicate and ensuring that playtime is appropriate and safe.
+Understanding the different types of play behavior is key to interpreting what your dog tries to communicate and ensuring that playtime is appropriate and safe.

 Recognizing Healthy Play